cruentius/HwInfoWorker/README.md

 # HwInfoWorker

 ASP .NET Core 3.1 Worker Service to store HwInfoElements to an ElasticSearch Database instance.
-Can be used in conjunction with [Grafana](https://grafana.com) to display the stored data in a dashboard.
+Can be used in conjunction with [Grafana](https://grafana.com) to display and monitor the stored data in a dashboard.

 # Release notes